▲ Istanbul Sweet Shop, Jack Rusher, 2007.

 Now desperately confused, Dara took off the blindfold the birds had fastened around her head just as Aban pulled the turban from over his eyes.

-This entry is part of Jack Rusher’s journal, originally published January 19th, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 19th, 2012, in New York.